 - 1. A valid license file. - 2.
 The RLM server executable and utilities for your server platform. - 3.
 A file identifying AnyBody Technology for the RLM license server.
 This is referred to as an ISV definition file.
-This can be a platform independent server settings file (called anybodytch.set) or an executable (e.g. anybodytch.exe) for your specific server platform.
+This is a platform independent server settings file named anybodytch.set.